General Electric to focus to power, healthcare and aviation, cuts outlook

-Nov 13 (Reuters) - General Electric Co said on Monday it will narrow its focus to power, healthcare and aviation business, and set an earnings target between $1.00 and $1.07 per share for next year, a drop from its earlier forecast, the company said on Monday.
+(Reuters) - General Electric Co (GE.N) said on Monday it will narrow its focus to power, healthcare and aviation business, and set an earnings target between $1.00 and $1.07 per share for next year, a drop from its earlier forecast, the company said on Monday.

 GE also said it will cut its board size to 12 from 18 members and add three new directors in 2018, at an annual investor event.